Mordechai Vanunu: Meeting with journalists

-During his time in Australia, Vanunu met Oscar Guerrero, a freelance journalist from Colombia.
+While in Australia, Vanunu met Oscar Guerrero, a freelance journalist from Colombia.
 Guerrero persuaded Vanunu to sell his story, claiming that his story and photographs were worth up to $1 million.
 After failing to interest Newsweek, Guerrero approached the British Sunday Times, and within a few days, Vanunu was interviewed by Sunday Times journalist Peter Hounam.
 According to American journalist Louis Toscano, Guerrero approached the Israeli consulate in August 1986, offering help in tracking down an Israeli "traitor".
 Guerrero was hoping to be paid.
 He met with an Israeli intelligence officer named Avi Kliman and told him Vanunu's story.
 Kliman was initially dismissive but took down Vanunu's name and passport number, which was checked.
 They met a second time, during which Guerrero handed over four crudely copied photographs.

-On 7 September 1986, two men who identified themselves as officers from Shin Bet approached Vanunu's older brother Albert in his carpentry shop in Beersheba and questioned him about his brother.
-They told him that he was in Australia, that he was talking to a British newspaper about his work at the nuclear research center, urged him to dissuade his brother, and then made him sign a non-disclosure agreement barring him from talking about the meeting.
-On 10 September, Vanunu and Hounam flew to London from Australia.
+On 7 September 1986 two men who identified themselves as officers from Shin Bet approached Vanunu's older brother Albert in his carpentry shop in Beersheba and questioned him about his brother.
+They told him that Vanunu was in Australia talking to a British newspaper about his work at the nuclear research center, urged him to dissuade his brother, and then made him sign a non-disclosure agreement barring him from talking about the meeting.

+On 10 September Vanunu and Hounam flew to London from Australia.
 There, in violation of his non-disclosure agreement, Vanunu revealed to the Sunday Times his knowledge of the Israeli nuclear programme, including the photographs he had secretly taken at the Dimona site.

 The Sunday Times was wary of being duped, especially in light of the recent Hitler Diaries hoax.
 As a result, the newspaper insisted on verifying Vanunu's story with leading nuclear weapon experts, including former U.S. nuclear weapons designer Theodore Taylor and former British AWE engineer Frank Barnaby, who agreed that Vanunu's story was factual and correct.
 In addition, a reporter, Max Prangnell, was sent to Israel to find people who knew Vanunu and could verify his story.
 Prangnell verified Vanunu's backstory, meeting a few people at Ben-Gurion University who identified Vanunu from a photograph, as well as meeting neighbors and others who confirmed he had worked at the Dimona nuclear plant.

 Vanunu gave detailed descriptions of lithium-6 separation required for the production of tritium, an essential ingredient of fusion-boosted fission bombs.
 While both experts concluded that Israel might be making such single-stage boosted bombs, Vanunu, whose work experience was limited to material (not component) production, gave no specific evidence that Israel was making two-stage thermonuclear bombs, such as neutron bombs.
 Vanunu described the plutonium processing used, giving a production rate of about 30 kg per year, and stated that Israel used about 4 kg per weapon.
 From this information it was possible to estimate that Israel had sufficient plutonium for about 150 nuclear weapons.